Microsoft Negotiations

 Essentially:

-- Remove or adjust any licenses that were dropped.
-If you did not renew some products (e.g., Visio or Project for some users), mark those as expired or removed from entitlement.
+• Remove or adjust any licenses that were dropped.
+If you did not renew certain products (e.g., Visio or Project) for some users, mark those as expired or remove them from entitlement.

 This ensures your internal records start clean for the new term.
 Updating asset management tools with new license keys or activation IDs obtained through the Microsoft 365 admin center or Volume Licensing Center is also useful.